 AppleCare Standard Apple 1 Year Warranty

-- The warranty covers any and all iPhone, iPods or iPads hardware and accessories contained within the original Apple packaging.
+- The warranty covers any iPhone, iPod, or iPads hardware and accessories contained within the original Apple packaging.
+Check out our entire guide on How Does Apple Warranty Work for all the details.

-This means that if a product is defective in terms of the materials used or the workmanship then it can be covered under the Apple warranty for a time period of 1 year from the date of purchase.
+If a product is defective in terms of the materials used or the workmanship then it can be covered under the Apple warranty for 1 year from the date of purchase.

 - Any damages caused by a secondary product such as any alternate charger or earphones will not be covered under the Apple warranty.